ScreenStaring/recharge-api/README.md

 end
 ```

-For complete documentation refer to the API docs: rdoc.info/gems/recharge-api
+For complete documentation refer to the API docs: http://rdoc.info/gems/recharge-api

+## Rake Tasks for Webhook Management

+Requiring `recharge/tasks` will include several Rake tasks for webhook management.
+All tasks require `RECHARGE_API_KEY` be set.

+The hooks are:

+  * `recharge:hook:create` - create webhook `HOOK` to be sent to `CALLBACK`
+  * `recharge:hooks:delete` - delete the webhook(s) given by `ID`
+  * `recharge:hooks:delete_all` - delete all webhooks
+  * `recharge:hooks:list` - list webhooks

 ## License